The Fly Fishing Obsession: Part 2

 …breaking into the boys club

 I grew up fishing the gulf coast with my dad and brother.
 The three of us spent a lot of time on the water with my dad untangling lines, patiently instructing us on casting various reel types, and teaching us about the saltwater ecosystem.
 I was hooked on spin fishing from a young age, even though I was almost always the only girl out on the bay.
 My dad and brother didn’t seem to mind me tagging along in the summers, but the fall was a different story.
 Every year when the leaves starting changing colors, the boys would head up to north west Arkansas with a father son group to fly fish on the Little Red river – and, being a girl, I wasn’t invited.
-Continue reading “Women Fly Fishing On The Water”
+Learn More “Women Fly Fishing On The Water”

 Honor Among Fly Fishers and Non-Fishers Alike